MoyoM/WordGridSearch/README.md

 -------------------------
 About this Project
 -------------------------
-This project presents a coding solution for implementing alogorithms to create a word grid and to search for give words in that grid in answe to to the problem statetement below.
+This project presents a coding solution for implementing algorithms to create a word grid and to search for given words in that grid in answer to the problem statetement below.

 -------------------------
 Problem Statement: